superfaceai/spec/spec/draft/map-spec.md

 # Operation Call

-OperationCall: `call` OperationName OperationArguments?
+OperationCall: `call` Iteration?
+OperationName OperationArguments?
 Condition?
 OperationCallSlot?

 OperationArguments : ( Argument* )

 Argument : Identifier `=` JessieExpression

 OperationCallSlot: { SetVariables* SetOutcome* }

+**Condition and iteration**

+When both {Condition} and {Iteration} are specified, the condition is evaluated for every element of the iteration.

 **Context Variables**